 In 1981, the firm moved to our newly-designed office building on Coliseum Drive.
 Our presence downtown, however, remained strong with private sector developments that included One Triad Park and Corpening Plaza.

 Throughout the 1980s, our range of expertise broadened considerably.
-Parking and transit facility design work for UNC Chapel Hill and the NC Department of Administration, along with urban design projects such as Courthouse Plaza in Monroe and Winston-Salem’s downtown pedestrian walkway system, brought additional diversity to our work.
+Parking and transit facility design work for UNC Chapel Hill and the NC Department of Administration, along with municipal and urban design projects across NC, brought additional diversity to our work.

 The firm’s dedication to quality design, putting clients first and empowering its staff proved to be a formula for success.
 We expanded our services in 1986 to include interior design and, in 1988, the firm marked a new era and changed its name to reflect the combined leadership of Larry Robbs, Rence Callahan and Clark Pierce.